hgrimm/gpt-cli-tool/README.md

 - Transforms pseudo-commands into executable shell commands.
 - Supports multiple operating system platforms and command shells.
 - Uses OpenAI's powerful language models for command interpretation.
+- Easy to deploy due to very low dependencies as the command is a single static binary Golang file.

 ## Installation